-Money and the Cost of Living in Rome
+Money Matters and the Cost of Living in Rome

 Many people have asked me questions regarding the handling of banking and financial matters as an expat in Italy, as well as the cost of living in Rome.
 As always, I’m here to help.
 Just send me your account number, routing number, and SWIFT code and I’ll take care of everything for you.
 Then if you have any further inquiries, just email me and I’ll be in touch…eventually.
 (By the way, how’s the weather in Brazil this time of year?)